 The thread of the story is the aforementioned brothers Ambrose and Cyrus and their ‘journey’ through America – not one of those ‘sickly’ journeys that all aspiring wannabe stars have to have on the many talent shows that clog up national TV in the UK – but it’s fair to say the brothers have obviously had their struggles, and this message comes across in the vocals.
 Not quite the spoken word style, but not far removed.
 Add in a prominent guitar sound, and it makes for an impressive album that is an amalgam of Americana and Blues with a sprinkle of Acoustic, something for everyone really, unless you only listen to Rap music, in which case it’s doubtful you will be reading this review anyway.

-The songwriting and vocals are greatly enhanced by The Healers, who consist of Paul Olguin on Bass, Jim Norris on Drums and Rich ‘Goldie’ Goldstein on guitar.
-Without them, it would be a good album, but their addition really adds to the atmosphere and the musicianship is to be commended.
+The songwriting and vocals are greatly enhanced by The Healers, who consist of Halford himself, Adam Rossi (keys, percussion, vox), and Bill Macbeath (Bass).
+Without them and the additional musicians, it would be a good album, but their addition really adds to the atmosphere and the musicianship is to be commended.